Scientific Name

 Description

 Anacampseros crinita is a small succulent with fleshy branches densely packed with overlapping leaves in several spirals.
-It grows up to 4 inches (10 cm) tall and develops a small caudex.
-Leaves are pale grey-green to reddish-green, the hook cells merged into solid plates and hairs white more or less densely matted, longer than the leaves.
-Flowers are pink, up to 0.8 inches (2 cm) in diameter, and appear in summer.
+It can grow up to 4 inches (10 cm) tall and develops a small caudex.
+The leaves are pale grey-green to reddish-green, with the hook cells merged into solid plates and white hairs more or less densely matted and longer than the leaves.

 Hardiness